Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

-We can further analyze these training-time trends for each model and dataset, as presented in Figure~\ref{fig:times_overview_pre-train}.
-In particular, Figure~\ref{fig:times_overview_pre-train}(a,b) illustrates the total training times of each pre-trained model as a fraction of the cumulative training time of all models (per dataset).
-This confirms that, in many cases, ViT models can be trained almost twice as fast as models from the other top-performing architectures, such as DenseNet and ResNet152.
-The training cost of ViT models is similar to that of EfficientNetB0, ConvNeXt, and MLPMixer, which are efficient 'by design', but perform worse on these tasks.
-Figure~\ref{fig:times_overview_pre-train}(c,d) shows further details about the training times, but in terms of the average training time per epoch.
-On average, epochs when fine-tuning pre-trained models last a bit less than epochs when training models from scratch.
-However, in terms of total time, using pre-trained models almost halves the training time as compared to training them from scratch (see Appendix~\ref{appendix:times}).
-This, in general, is an expected behavior, which nevertheless can help designing and planning DL pipelines for similar EO applications.
-Note, however, that we do not take into account the time needed to pre-train each model, which will certainly increase the total training times significantly.
+We can further analyze these trends in training time trends for each model and dataset, as presented in Figure~\ref{fig:times_overview_pre-train}.
+In particular, Figure~\ref{fig:times_overview_pre-train} illustrates the training (fine-tuning) times of each pre-trained model as a fraction of the cumulative training time of all models summed across all (a) multi-class and (b) multi-label datasets.
+This shows that, in many cases, ViT models can be trained almost twice as fast as the models of the other best-performing architectures, such as DenseNet and SwinT.
+The training cost of ViT models is similar to that of EfficientNetB0, ConvNeXt, and MLPMixer, which are efficient but generally perform worse on these tasks.
+We can also observe that these variants of SwinT models are the slowest to train on all 22 tasks compared to the other architectures.
+This is also evident when comparing the time for each epoch (see Appendix~\ref{appendix:times}), with SwinT models taking twice longer to train compared to DenseNet161 models, the next slowest architecture.
+We also observed that fine-tuning pre-trained models almost halves the training time compared to training models from scratch, even though they take about the same time per epoch.
+Note, however, that we have not accounted for the time required to pre-train each model, which certainly increases the overall training times significantly.
+This is generally expected behavior but may help in the design and planning of DL pipelines for similar EO.
+Additional results presenting models' training costs can be found in Appendix~\ref{appendix:times}.